-\\ \textbf{H1}: When observing the robot with sound (through recording or collocation), participants will exhibit more negative associated effects, report lower levels of liking, and express a reduced desire for physical co-location.
+\textbf{H1}: When observing the robot with sound (either via video or in collocated settings), participants will report more negative affective responses, lower levels of liking, and a reduced desire for physical collocation.

-\textbf{H2}: Human perceptions of the robot when exposed to consequential sounds through video recordings will be more positive overall compared to those of participants directly co-located with the robot.
+\textbf{H2}: Participants physically collocated with the robot will report more negative perceptions of the robot than participants exposed to consequential robot sounds via video recordings.